TESOL Trainers: K12 Education Consultants

 Many have never been taught how to measure they own engagement levels.
 Many students may not be aware of why they engage/disengage during class.
 Many students may not even know that they have the power to stay engaged.
 TESOL Trainers empowers teachers with real lessons, practical strategies, and easy-to-implement techniques.

-Contact John Kongsvik, the director of TESOL Trainers, to learn more about how our professional development workshops on student engagement will set your teachers and students up for success.
+Contact Dr. John Kongsvik, the director of TESOL Trainers, to learn more about how our professional development workshops on student engagement will set your teachers and students up for success.